-You can tune geocoding performance by adjusting the number of CPUs that are used for geocoding, the number of candidates that are returned, and the number of suggestion candidates that are returned by your locator.
+You can tune geocoding performance by adjusting the number of CPUs used for geocoding, the number of candidates returned, and the number of suggestion candidates returned by your locator.
 The sections below will go into more detail on how to tune your locator to fit your performance needs.

 Number of threads